-Since 2011 researchers from the W4RA team (VU Network Institute, Computer Science Department, Centre for International Cooperation and AI-tech company Bolesian) have worked with farmer organizations in Mali to help improve the efficience of the seed value chain, to the benefit of local smallholder farmers, to help increase food security in this country.
+Since 2011 Anna Bon, and other researchers in the W4RA team (VU Network Institute, Computer Science Department, Centre for International Cooperation, DISE team) have worked with farmer organizations in Mali to help improve the efficiency of the seed value chain, to support local smallholder farmers and contribute to food security in this country.

 The seed value chain in Mali is a complex one.
-It is on one hand traditional, in which farmers exchange seeds with each other, without financial transactions, and on the other hand commercial, based on hybrid, improved seeds.
+It is on one hand traditional, in which farmers exchange seeds with each other without financial transactions.
+On the other hand there is a system of commercial, certified, improved seeds.
 The traditional value chain consists of local seeds that have lower yields than the improved seeds.
 Still, many farmers rely on them, as they are available without investments, no pesticides are necessary.
 They are resistant to drought and can be — in contrast to the hybrid seeds that only breed two or three generations– replanted/reused without limitations.
 They are the basis of the daily food consumption for large part of the population.

-The hybrid, improved seeds are interesting for farmers, as they have higher yields, and they can be sold, as there is a demand on the commercial markets.
-They give farmers the opportunity to have some real, cash, revenues.
+The hybrid, improved seeds are interesting for farmers, as they givehigher crop yields, and they can be sold on official commercial markets.
+They give farmers the opportunity to invest and earn financialrevenues.
 Unfortunately, the seed value chain for hybrid seeds is still inefficiently organized.
 It is hampered by a lack of information and by inefficient channels for communication, which makes deliberate and informed decision-making difficult.
 For many smallholder seed producing farmers this is a serious problem.
 Farmers do not have access to market information; they have difficulties in finding customers and are often not up to date about market prices.

 AOPP, — an association of farmer organizations that reaches up to 3 million people in the whole of Mali — is concerned with the condition of their member OPs (organisations paysannes).
 AOPP as a national umbrella organization supports about 250 local farmer organizations, representing them at the national level, trying to enhance communication and provide them with timely, accurate and relevant information from all segments of the value chain.
 To improve communication, AOPP is now developing an online seed information system.

-The research project of VU uses a participatory action research/design science research approach, based on fieldwork in Mali.
+Our research project uses a participatory action research/design science research approach, based on fieldwork in Mali.
 It starts with a context analysis, to understand the problem, the stakeholders and their concerns, the current information workflows and the barriers as expressed by the stakeholders.
 This is done using a design science/action research-based framework, named ICT4D 3.0.

-Other researchers are currently tryinhg to design in a AI agent-based decision support system to help identify the barriers in the value chain, and predict how system will work as a distributed network, when decentralized decision-making at the aggregated level will lead to different configuration sof the entire value chain.
+Also we want to explore if an AI agent-based decision support system could help identify the barriers in the value chain, and predict how the system would work as a distributed network, when decentralized decision-making at the aggregated level will lead to different configuration of the entire value chain.

-Others are working on blockchain technology and smart contracts, to make the network robust, for example by cuttingh out the middlemen, and making financial transaction sbased on local community currency.
+Future work will also be on blockchain technology and smart contracts, to help make the network more transparant, e.g. by removing the middlemen, or e.g. making financial transactions based on local community currency.

 The research project is ongoing.
 With the longstanding socio-technical field experience of VU in ICT4D in rural Africa, this will continue as an important, relevant, real-world research project, carried out in the framework of the W4RA research program.